Skip to main content

 On a 429, also: Retry-After: <seconds>.
 Wait at least that long before the next request.
 Specific limits per endpoint family + the per-key default are documented in the Errors & retries guide.

-The dashboard at dashboard.teel.finance uses Auth0 JWT for the in-browser user session.
-This is not the API path — partner integrations should always use the sk_ API key pattern above.
-Auth0 access tokens are not accepted on api.teel.finance / api-dev.teel.finance.
-If you build an internal tool that needs to act on behalf of multiple Teel accounts, use one sk_ key per account rather than reusing your own dashboard JWT.
+The Teel dashboard is a separate, browser-only session and is not the API authentication path.
+Partner integrations should always use the sk_ API key pattern above — dashboard sessions are not accepted on api.teel.finance or api-sandbox.teel.finance.
+If you build an internal tool that needs to act on behalf of multiple Teel accounts, request one sk_ key per account rather than reusing your own dashboard session.